hsienc/Assignment-2-replication/README.md

 ## Folder

-Please download the newest version of [`Garthwaite et al. (2014) replication package`](http://www.nber.org/~notom/ggn-replication-kit.zip) and rename the package to `Replication package for PHILSEL`.
+Please download the newest version of [`Garthwaite et al. (2014) replication package`](http://www.nber.org/~notom/ggn-replication-kit.zip) and check/rename the package to `ggn-replication-kit`.
 Here is a sample structure that your local directory may look like:

     .
-    ├── Replication package for PHILSEL  # Downloaded replication pkg │   ├── data
+    ├── ggn-replication-kit              # Your downloaded replication pkg │   ├── data
     │   │   ├── readme.txt               # READ BEFORE EXECUTE master.do!
     │   │   ├── raw data